sl2902/dog_breed_classifier_app/README.md

 pip install requirements.txt
 ```

-5) Start the app locally
+5) Start the app locally, and wait for the script to load the pretrained model and user-defined model weights.
+You
+should see the following - `Running on http://127.0.0.1:5000/`
 ```
 python run_dog_breed_classifier.py
 ```